torproject/onionspray-role/README.md

 You can configure your project(s), i.e. the website(s) that Onionspray will handle, using the `onionspray_project_settings` variable, a list of dictionaries.
-You may also want to (re)define other values: see below for a complete list of variables and their usage.
+You may also want to (re)define other values: check below for a complete list of variables and their usage.

 As an example, you could have in `host_vars/myhost.yml`: